Corporate Governance

 The Company has established the Compliance Committee for the purpose of establishing, disseminating, and ensuring the entrenchment of the Group's compliance system, and its composition is based on a resolution by the Board of Directors.

-At present, the Compliance Committee is chaired by the President and Representative Director, with a Representative Senior Managing Director as vice chair (in charge of operational support), and two Representative Senior Managing Directors, the director in charge of risk management, and the standing corporate auditor as members.
-Its secretariat is the Risk Management Office.
+At present, the Compliance Committee is chaired by the President and Representative Director, with the Director (Division Manager of Sustainability Management) as vice chair, and three Representative Senior Managing Directors, the Director (Division Manager of Personnel), and the standing corporate auditor as members.
+Its secretariat is the Risk Management Office and Sustainability Management Department.

 Furthermore, when deliberating and considering individual reports, depending on the content of the report, related officers and the Presidents of related Group companies, as well as other officers and employees designated by the chair or vice chair of the committee as equivalent responsible persons participate in meetings of the committee as extraordinary members.